dgrothman/theinnerjourney/docs/C2-Reality/Handout.md

 * Codependents often say that they don’t know who they are
 * Being aware of the four areas of our Reality gives us a sense of who we are
-* The Inner Journey is about accurately experiencing and sharing your personal envionment
+* The Inner Journey is about accurately experiencing and sharing your personal environment
 * Difficulty owning your reality means
   * Struggling to experience who you are, and share that with others
     * This can occur in any or all of the four areas (thinking, feeling behavior, body)